 - Drawbacks of the 1% and 2% Rules

-The 1 percent and 2 percent rules in real estate investing can be useful tools for evaluating real estate investments.
-These rules are particularly helpful for determining the cash flow potential of a property.
-With some quick math, investors can easily screen rental properties to determine if there is positive cash flow potential.
+The 1 percent and 2 percent rules in real estate investing can be useful tools for evaluating real estate investments in certain scenarios.
+With some quick math, investors can screen rental properties to determine if any are worth pursuing further.

 What is the 1% Rule in Real Estate Investing?

-The 1 percent rule is used to determine if the monthly rent earned from an investment property will exceed the property’s monthly mortgage payment.
-The purpose of the rule is to make sure that the rental income earned from the property is more than, or at least equal to the mortgage payment.
+The 1 percent rule in real estate is used to determine if the monthly rental income earned from the property is more than, or at least equal to one percent of the purchase price.

 Monthly Rental Income ≥ One Percent of Purchase Price